fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 puts sparky.get_name
 => "Spartacus"
 ```
+Note that in Ruby, setter methods always return the _argument that was passed in_, even when you add an explicit return statement, or mutate the argument within the method body.

 The first thing you should notice about the setter method `set_name=` is that Ruby gives us a special syntax to use it.

 To use the `set_name=` method normally, we would expect to do this: `sparky.set_name=("Spartacus")`, where the entire "set_name=" is the method name, and the string "Spartacus" is the argument being passed in to the method.